Mike4driver/TakeHomeTestDjangoProject/README.md

 To start the project make sure you have docker-compose installed then run:
 `docker-compose up`

-the api will run on port 8000 and the postgres port is 5432 You can open your `localhost:8000` in browser to interact with the API No .env files where used for this project since it is only using default values To run the tests that I have written for the project while the containers are running run the following command:
+The api will run on port 8000 and the postgres port is 5432 You can open your `localhost:8000` in browser to interact with the API No .env files where used for this project since it is only using default values To run the tests that I have written for the project while the containers are running run the following command: